apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 large hive tables:

-Because each object listed in a DELETE call is treated as one operation, and there is (as of summer 2020) a limit of 3500 write requests/second in a directory tree.
+Because each object listed in a DELETE call is treated as one operation, and there is a limit of 3500 write requests/second in a directory tree.
 When writing many files to a deep directory tree, it is the delete calls which create throttling problems.